 Day 5: Trek to Siding (1850 m) for 4 to 5 hours.

 Next morning, after breakfast, we descend down towards the siding from different route by following the track direction board inside the dense forest of rhododendron and oak tree.
 Siding is a small traditional village which is away from the regular tourist treks.
 There you find the wonderful cultural experience of village life.
 There you can stay at trekkers’ home which is well organized hotel at the front of first house you descend.

 Day 6: Trek to Lwang Village Homestay (1460 m) for 5 hours.

 At this day, we were mainly passing through delightful Gurung and also Tamang villages, rice field as well as some woodland forest.
 Lwang is a beautiful scenic hilly village famous for the organic tea gardens.
 This community is successful village tourism product nearby Pokhara (30 km).
 Mount Machhapuchhre rise itself tranquil in the north east background of the community.

-Alternative option for the other trekkers is that for those who is in Lwang at that time, simply a bus is normally beginning to come at the village.
+An alternative option for the other trekkers is that, for those who are in Lwang at that time, a bus is normally beginning to arrive at the village.
 Therefore, position yourself in order to secure a seat.
-In monsoon period of time because of landslides, saturated roads and probabilities of wheels skidding off, we recommend of facility not becoming so good as in other seasons.
+Because in the monsoon period of time, because of landslides, saturated roads, and the probabilities of wheels skidding off, we recommend that facilities not become as good as in other seasons.